I wonder what first comes to mind when you hear the word, ‘church’?

 ‘Now he said this about the Spirit, which believers in him were to receive’ (v.39).

-It’s interesting that in that verse Jesus says, “Out of the believer’s heart shall flow rivers of living water”.
-If Jesus was talking about the Holy Spirit quenching our thirst, you’d have thought he would say “into the believer’s heart”.
+It’s interesting, isn’t it, that in that verse Jesus says, “Out of the believer’s heart shall flow rivers of living water”.
+If Jesus was taking about the Holy Spirit quenching our thirst, you’d have thought Jesus would talk about water flowing into us.
 But no – it’s as the Spirit flows out of us that our thirst is quenched.
 In other words, true Christian spirituality isn’t about ‘me, me, me’ – it’s not about me getting my spiritual needs met.
 Rather, it’s about me taking my place in the Body of Christ and using the spiritual gifts that God has given me to help Jesus in his mission to the world.

 In this mission everyone is important and everyone has a place.
 Paul goes on and on at great length to drive this point home to us, riding his illustration of the body for all it’s worth.
 He says that just because a foot isn’t a hand, that doesn’t mean it’s not a member of the body, and just because an ear isn’t an eye, that doesn’t mean it isn’t a member of the body.
 If the whole body were an eye it would be in trouble when it comes time to listen to people!
 And if the whole body were an ear, it would be in trouble when it came time to smell your food!
 No – our bodies have many different types of limbs and organs – some are up front and some are hidden, some are beautiful and some look rather odd!
 But they all make up one body, and if one part suffers, the whole body suffers with it.
 It one part is honoured, they all rejoice together.